By Allison Parrish. Part of Computational Approaches to Narrative.

 In the above example, the value we set for $personality

-value called a string.
-Strings contain “strings” of characters, and are
+a kind of value called a string.
+Strings contain “strings” of

 .